alphauslabs/oops/README.md

 ![Go](https://github.com/flowerinthenight/oops/workflows/Go/badge.svg)

 ## Overview
 `oops` is an automation-friendly, highly-scalable, and scriptable API/generic testing tool built to run on [Kubernetes](https://kubernetes.io/).
-It runs file-based test cases, or 'scenarios' written in [YAML](https://yaml.org/).
+It accepts and runs file-based test cases, or 'scenarios' written in [YAML](https://yaml.org/).

 ## Scenario file
 The following is the specification of a valid scenario file.
 All scenario files must have a `.yaml` extension.